 Connectivity Services for cookie-based integrations are based on a I2H ID and a I2H cookie that together identify a browser.
 The cookie containing the ID is set when a consumer clicks on a offer, reward, or survey, visits the website of one of our cookie match partners as a registered user, or when a consumer opens certain emails from a cookie match partner.
 Because match partners know the consumer, they enable I2H to recognize the consumer as well and set the I2H cookie containing the appropriate ID.

 For example, our match partners may enable us to place or recognize a cookie on your computer or device, and our match partners may share personal data with us, such as your name, postal address, or email address.
-I2H uses the personal data to link an ID to information stored in LiveRamp, and add context to the profile.
+I2H uses the personal data to link an ID and add context to the profile.
 We also may collect information such as the device’s IP address and browser or operating systems type and version.
 We use this information to recognize consumers and add context across different channels and platforms over time for the purposes of facilitating online advertising, analytics, attribution, fraud detection, and reporting purposes.